Alejogb1/job-board/blog-data/why-is-my-keras-model-producing-inaccurate-predictions.md

 id: "why-is-my-keras-model-producing-inaccurate-predictions"
 ---

-Let's tackle this.
  It's a classic head-scratcher when a Keras model, built with seemingly sound architecture, starts spitting out predictions that seem… well, wrong.
 I’ve been down this road more times than I care to count, often tracing the issue back to a deceptively simple root cause.
 Instead of a complex algorithm flaw, it’s usually a problem that's masked by the abstraction layer of high-level APIs.

 So, why are you seeing these inaccurate predictions?
 The culprits typically fall into a few distinct categories, and it's rarely just one thing.